alexch/codelikethis/public/lessons/agile_development/inceptions.md

 # Mission Statement Game

 * everyone writes a mission statement
-* highlight important words
+* pass them around and highlight important/recurring words
-* sit on it
 * collaborate to write and reach consensus on a final statement
-  * hopefully without a lot of “and” clauses
+  * hopefully without a lot of run-on "and" clauses

 # Personas

 *  traditionally: personas map to types of users
+*  practically: you can/should make personas for any human in the system
-*  can also include developers, clients, admins, customer support reps, QA testers, apps, spammers…
+    *  developers, clients, admins, customer support reps, QA testers, apps, spammers…
 *  one persona per card/sheet

 # Roles and Activities